learnmonkey/learnmonkey.github.io/README.md

 # Our Mission

-At Learnmonkey, we strive to create tutorials on all different subjects.
+At Learnmonkey, we strive to provide high-quality educational content for free.